-The people of Tiga Village are from the indigenous Dusun ethnic group.
+The people of Tiga Bundu Village are from the indigenous Dusun ethnic group.
 Most of the villagers’ income comes from farming rice and ginger; they are also known for traditional medicines from the forest.
-When a logging company proposed to clear nearby forest, the village challenged it in court, and after five years, won full land tenure.
-Stopping such a powerful interest was an incredible victory.
-Since then, the community has fought numerous other threats, including a West Malaysian company’s application for a logging license to clear more than 1,000 acres of virgin rainforest.
+When a logging company proposed to clear nearby forest, the village challenged it in court.
+After five years, they won–an incredible victory over a powerful adversary.
+Since then, the community has fought other threats, including a West Malaysian timber company that wanted to clear more than 1,000 acres of virgin forest.

 The community has concluded that the best way to protect its forest is to foster ecotourism.
-Villagers plan to develop traditional their rattan-harvesting paths into a series of hiking trails, the longest close to 20 miles.
+Villagers plan to develop their traditional rattan-harvesting paths into a series of hiking trails, the longest close to 20 miles.
 The trails will attract local school groups and take advantage of the growing local camping culture.
-The community will set up a small chalet for tourist groups, interpretive signs, and a series of small huts along the trails, where hikers can spend the night.
+The community will set up a small chalet for tourist groups.
+They will also install interpretive signs and small huts along the trails, where hikers can spend the night.

 The community has worked with several international organizations on mapping and wildlife monitoring initiatives and with PACOS Trust, a successful Seacology partner in Malaysia.